Yandex Cloud

 Serves to describe service information about the list of related entities.

 The Meta tab is used to add the object IDs of the sources used for the chart/selector.
-Object ID description is mandatory.
-This information is used to detect what connections and datasets the chart is related to, as well as for the related objects dialog, when copying a workbook and when publishing to Public.
+Object ID description is a required element.
+This information is used to find out what connections and datasets the chart is related to, for the related objects dialog, when copying a workbook, and when publishing to Public.

 You can copy object IDs from the relevant object's menu or in navigation by clicking Copy ID.
 The ID will be saved to the clipboard.